CAS-LRJ/ISS-Docs/docs/Sensors/CARLA.md

 ## CarlaLiDAR

-This sensor simulates a rotating LiDAR implemented using ray-casting.
+This sensor simulates a rotating [LiDAR](index.html#LiDAR) implemented using ray-casting.
-The points are computed by adding a laser for each channel distributed in the vertical FOV.
-The rotation is simulated computing the horizontal angle that the Lidar rotated in a frame.
-The point cloud is calculated by doing a ray-cast for each laser in every step.
+The points are computed by adding a laser beam for each channel distributed in the vertical FOV.
+The rotation is simulated by computing the horizontal angle corresponding to how much the LiDAR rotated between two consecutive frames taken with frequency `FPS`, that is, the LiDAR rotation angle in `1/FPS` seconds.
+The point cloud is calculated by doing a ray-cast for each laser beam in every step.
 `points_per_channel_each_step = points_per_second / (FPS * channels)`

-A LIDAR measurement contains a package with all the points generated during a `1/FPS` interval.
-During this interval the physics are not updated so all the points in a measurement reflect the same "static picture" of the scene.
+A LIDAR measurement contains a package with all the points generated during an interval of length `1/FPS`.
+During this interval the physics of the world are not updated so all points in the measurement reflect the same "static picture" of the scene.

 This output contains a cloud of simulation points and thus, it can be iterated to retrieve a list of their [`carla.Location`](python_api.md#carla.Location):